segmentio/segment-docs/src/segment-app/support-access.md

 ## Granting a Segment Support Engineer access to your account
 Support Access is available for all Segment Workspace Owners and can be found under your Workspace Settings.

-Simply click “Grant Access” to allow a Segment Support Engineer to access your account.
-If you no longer need Support to access your account, simply revoke access at any time
+Click **Grant Access** to allow a Segment Support Engineer to access your account.

+When Segment Support no longer needs access to your account, simply revoke access at any time.

 ![The Segment Settings page before granting Support Access](images/support-access-before.png) _The Segment Settings page before granting Support Access_